Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Preliminary

 \subsection{Summary}

 Below, we summarize our investigations against layer redundancy and token redundancy.

-(1) For redundant parameters, we observe that directly skipping some latter layers does not dramatically affect the reasoning ability of LVLMs.
-This finding provides a promising parameter compression paradigm, thereby avoiding additional training processes.
+(1) For redundant parameters, we observe that directly skipping some deep layers does not dramatically affect the reasoning ability of LVLMs.
+This finding extend the layer redundancy study in NLP~\cite{shortgpt} to the multimodal domain and provides an \textit{easy-to-deploy} parameter compression paradigm without additional processes to update the parameters of pruned LVLMs.

 (2) Regarding the lengthy visual input, we reveal that the existing attention-based token selection methods cannot consistently select the most important tokens and lead to sub-optimal results.
 Fortunately, some better token combinations can be captured by introducing the Gaussian noise.